Chemaclass/chemaclass.com/content/blog/2023-01-09-interview-about-xp-and-agile.md

 ![cover](/images/blog/2023-01-09/cover.jpg)

-My interview with **devmio** regarding Agile and Extreme Programming.
+My interview with **devm.io** regarding Agile and Extreme Programming.

 <!-- more -->

 ---

-**devmio: We talked to Chema, a software developer and an Extreme Programming expert, about his favourite topic and his upcoming live event [Update Your Team To Be More Extreme](https://devm.io/update-your-team-to-be-more-extreme/).**
+**devm.io: We talked to Chema, a software developer and an Extreme Programming expert, about his favourite topic and his upcoming live event [Update Your Team To Be More Extreme](https://devm.io/update-your-team-to-be-more-extreme/).**

 **Could you tell us a little about yourself, who you are, and what you do?**